rivasiker/PhaseTypeR/paper/paper.md

 [7,]  0.1384 -0.0356 -0.0267 -0.0216 -0.0183 -0.0159  0.1224
 ```

-This yields the same variance-covariance matrix as in theorem 2.2 in @durrett2008probability without the need for analytical derivations.
+This yields the same variance-covariance matrix as in Theorem 2.2 in @durrett2008probability without the need for analytical derivations.

 # Example 2: the coalescent with recombination